Add or Append Element to Vector in R?

 4. Add Element to Vector at Specified Position

-Use the after parameter to specify the position where you wanted to add the element on the vector.
+alternatively, you can use the after parameter of the append() function to specify the position where you want to add the new element to the vector.
 The following example adds elements after the first position.

 # Add element to vector at specified position